 Here are a few tours to consider:

-Lithuanian Food Tour In Vilnius Video
+Vilnius Food Tour Video

 We captured some of our favorite Vilnius food favorites in a YouTube video.
 Check it out!

-About The Authors
+About the Authors

-Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on their website 2foodtrippers.
+Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website.
 Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers a unique taste of the world.

 Original Publication Date: August 18, 2020